 Learn more about a rapid growing career in respiratory care and our two-year Respiratory Therapist Degree program.

-Apply for respiratory clinicals - the clinical application for Spring 2019 will be available online using Survey Monkey fall of 2018.
+Apply for respiratory clinicals - the clinical application for Spring 2021 will be online using Survey Monkey - Check back!
 Contact Prof. Aumiller for advising and questions.

 What does a respiratory therapist do?

 - Provide hands-on care to help people recover from various medical conditions